simonespa/myndstream-tech-test-frontend/solution.md

 }
 ```

 The "progress_X" events help understand the progress through the track while being played.
 However, since users can interact with the player controls and skip ahead or rewind, "progress_X" events alone don't give a full picture of engagement.
-Therefore, it's essential to log the `play` and `pause` events in combination with the `trackTime` and the `timestamp` to help understand user interaction and behaviour over time.
+Therefore, I decided to add the `play` and `pause` events in combination with the `trackTime` and the `timestamp` to enhance the analysis of user interaction and behaviour over time.

-Because a user can skip forward or backward, I created a "smart reset" of the progress milestone, so that:
+Because a user can skip forward or backward, I created a "smart reset" mechanism of the progress milestone, so that:

 - If the user seeks BACKWARDS, the app allows previously reached milestones to be logged again.
 - If the user seeks FORWARDS, the app ensures that any milestones that were skipped over are not logged.